jbaxenom/heracles/README.md

 TC3: if the input has no decimal points, the resulting amount string should add '.00' at the end
 ```

-From UAC3-5 we can add:
+From UAC3-6 we can add:

 ```
 TC4: if the input is a negative number, heracles should show an error with text 'You have entered an invalid amount.
 The amount must be a positive, decimal or non-decimal number in digits'
 TC5: if the input contains a non-digit character, heracles should show an error with text 'You have entered an invalid amount.
 The amount must be a positive, decimal or non-decimal number in digits'
 TC6: if the input is empty, heracles should show an error with text 'You have entered an invalid amount.
 The amount must be a positive, decimal or non-decimal number in digits'
+TC7: if the input is a very big number, heracles should be able to handle it
 ```